ivoryRook/Sphx/readme.md

 SphxUI collects 'Gui Pieces' which are snapshots from the Desktop GUI that are located at any point.
 SphxRun will run a script built in the SphxUI, including mouse actions, keyboard actions, and window actions.

+## Run

+To run Sphx UI, cd to Sphx directory and type:

+python sphx.py

+To run a .sphx script, cd to Sphx directory and type:

+python sphy_run.py script_name.sphx

 ## Screenshots

 ![Empty Sphx](/img/sphx_empty.png?raw=true "Sphx")